Accenture/openathon-2019-angular/lab-05/README.md

 }
 ```

-We won't set up any signup link in the tool bar.
+We won't set up any signup link in the toolbar.
 Instead of this, we will send the user to the login page, if the user isn't still a registered user, we let him the opportunity to sign up from the login view.

 <p align="center">
     <img style="border: 1px solid gray" src="./resources/signup_link.png"  width="850px">